SNOO’s Birth Story!

 SNOO, like all babies, carries the DNA of its parents.
 This revolutionary safe and responsive baby bed is deeply imprinted with Dr. Karp’s core belief that babies not only want the soothing womb-like rhythms found in the 5 S’s—but need them.
 SNOO also inherited Dr. Karp’s safe-sleep dreams, confidently securing babies on their backs all sleep long.

-Today, at a mere 6 years old, SNOO has helped babies enjoy more than 400 million hours of safe sleep.
-And SNOO’s parents could not be prouder!
+Today, at a mere 7 years old, SNOO has become the first and only infant sleep system to receive FDA De Novo Authorization for keeping sleeping babies safely on their backs.
+Plus, SNOO has helped babies enjoy more than 500 million hours of safe sleep.
+SNOO’s parents could not be prouder!
+(For important safety information visit happiestbaby.com/fda).

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Submit your questions here.